FrozzDay/ffmpeg-on-clear-linux/README.md

 ### <a id="verify-acceleration">How can I make sure hardware acceleration is working?

-In Firefox, check the `about::support` page.
+In Firefox, check the `about:support` page.
 In Brave, Chromium, Google Chrome, and Vivaldi, check the `chrome://gpu` page.
 Another way is running a utility suited for your hardware while watching a video.

 1. `watch -n 1 /opt/nvidia/bin/nvidia-smi` to check if "GPU-Util" percentage goes up
 2. `sudo intel_gpu_top` to check if percentage under the "Video" section goes up